madhumitha-santhanakrishnan/heygen-translation-simulator/README.md

 3. Add unit tests and more complex integration tests to handle edge cases like submitting cancellations simultaneously, high error-rate scenarios etc.
 4. Switch to FastAPI for asynchronous processing of jobs.
 5. An additional endpoint/feature to handle user-specific job history.
+6. Add support for **actual video file uploads** to simulate the complete video translation process.
+Integrate libraries like 'ffmpeg' for handling video operations.